Some important laws applicable to

 The company may effect a disbursement from its equity to a member, on account of his membership and in accordance with the Companies Act and the Accounting Act, with the exception of the reduction of the share capital, from the taxed profit for the current year, or from the profit reserves or capital reserves.
 No disbursement can be made if the company’s equity capital is below its share capital or would be reduced to below the share capital if the payment was made.

 Members are entitled to receive a share of the company’s taxed profit, according to the annual report, in the percentage consistent with their business quota (dividend).
-The members’ meetings may pass a decision on the disbursement of interim dividends if the interim balance sheet verifies that the business association has the financial collateral for it and the members agree to pay back the interim dividends if there were no legal grounds for the disbursement of dividends on the basis of the subsequent annual report.
+The members’ meetings may pass a decision on the disbursement of interim dividends if the interim balance sheet verifies that the business association has the financial cash for it and the members agree to pay back the interim dividends if there were no legal grounds for the disbursement of dividends on the basis of the subsequent annual report.

 Scope and operation of the members’ meeting

 The members’ meeting is the supreme body of the limited liability company.
 It has to be convened at least once a year.